 1. The Colorado River is a reliable source for the LPP.

 All Colorado River basin states have the right to develop and use their allocated water in accordance with the Colorado River Compact and other agreements that create the Law of the River.
-Utah and the other Upper Basin states (Colorado, Wyoming and New Mexico) are not using all their allocated water.
-According to the Upper Colorado River Commission, the Upper Basin states have delivered more than 92 million acre feet of water to the Lower Basin states (Nevada, Arizona and California) from 2008 through 2017 – 17 million acre feet more than the Lower Basin’s compact allocation.
+Utah and the other Upper Division States (Colorado, Wyoming and New Mexico) have historically supplied and received credit for Colorado River flows to the Lower Basin in excess of their 1922 Compact obligations.
+For example, according to the U.S. Geological Survey the Upper Basin states delivered more than 88 million acre feet of water to the Lower Basin states (Nevada, Arizona and California) from 2011 through 2020 – 13 million acre feet more than the Lower Basin’s compact allocation.

 2. With climate change, there will not be enough water in the Colorado River to fill the LPP.

 In both wet and dry cycles over the past century, the Colorado River has always provided enough water to meet established uses and compact requirements.

 Modeling conducted by Bureau of Reclamation in August 2018, taking into account future water uses in the Upper Basin including the LPP, indicates a near 0 percent probability of a declared 1922 Compact shortage for the Upper Basin through the year 2050, presuming hydrology remains similar to what the basin has experienced over the last 100 years.
 On the other hand, if the future hydrology of the basin is similar to drier, hotter climate change predictions, more closely resembling the last 30 years including historic drought, the risk of a declared 1922 Compact shortage rises to less than 13 percent through the year 2050.
 Any shortages in the Colorado River system would be shared by the basin states.

 3. Utah is building this water project simply to use its Colorado River allocation and keep the water from flowing downstream.